oliVRqin/memopool/README.md

-MemoPool
-- an anonymous, intelligent, browser-based Apple Notes
-- aims to draw connections between your past thoughts and current thoughts to spark new insights, rekindle old memories, and learn more about yourself — all while we collect ZERO information about identity.
+MemoPool is a browser-based, anonymity-focused memo app that combines personal note-taking with optional social sharing.
+It uses GPT-4 to analyze sentiments/moods in your memos, allowing users to learn more about themselves.
+Ease of use + optionality for the user to be private/public is key — absolutely ZERO info about identity is collected.

+tldr, think Apple Notes but with the optionality to post notes privately or publicly, with GPT-4 capabilities to analyze each individual notes to better provide insights.